roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Why are you... teasing me like this?"
 I whispered.
 She giggled again.

  "Honey, you confessed a horribly embarrassing secret.
 I won't tell your father, but I will give you a ton of shit about it." she laughed.
-Report_Story #3